swiftlang/swift/docs/ErrorHandling.md

 manually check for errors and do their own control flow.
 This is just a lot less boilerplate for common error handling tasks.
-However, doing this naively would introduce a lot of implicit control flow, which makes it difficult to reason about the function\'s behavior.
+However, doing this naively would introduce a lot of implicit control flow, which makes it difficult to reason about the function's behavior.
 This is a serious maintenance problem and has traditionally been a considerable source of bugs in languages that heavily use exceptions.